10 Common Dialogue Mistakes You’re Probably Making

 • “Nope.”
 (Pragmatic)

-6. Using dialogue to overcompensate for weak character development.
+5. Using dialogue to overcompensate for weak character development.

 This is a common mistake that happens when writers build their central characters around a story concept and not the theme.
 You may have a great idea for your script–but if it doesn’t come from within your characters, then it’s going to feel forced and unnatural when they talk about it in conversation with each other.
 It’s best to look at your characters as living embodiments of your story themes.
-Who they are represents it and informs their struggles and conflicts throughout the journey.
+Who they are represent it and informs their struggles and conflicts throughout the journey.
 To fix this problem try sitting down and conducting an interview with your character.
 Answer the questions in their voice.
 How would they respond in an authentic way.

 7. Talking about feelings